The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Convergence of discrete web distance to Brownian web distance

 Note that the proof above works only for countable collections of pairs $(s,I)$ and not for all $(s,I)$ because of the convergence in law part.

+The statement of Proposition~\ref{prop:regionconv} can be realized by a coupling as almost sure convergence as follows.
+Under the coupling given in Theorem~\ref{thm:YntoB} the region boundaries $r_{k,n}^\pm$ converge uniformly in probability to $\rho_k^\pm$.
+Since the region boundaries are continuous, their reversed versions take values in the space $\Pi$ defined in \eqref{defPi}.
+We have that the random walk web and its dual along with countably many region boundaries converge jointly in probability.
+The product of $H\times\wh H$ with a countable number of copies of $\Pi$ is still separable.
+Hence Skorokhod's representation theorem guarantees the existence of a coupling under which the forward and backward random walk webs and countably many region boundaries converge almost surely.
+We choose the points $s_i$ as being rational and $I_i$ as being the intervals with rational endpoints and we fix the coupling described above.

 \begin{proof}[Proof of Theorem~\ref{thm:DBetoDBr}] We check the two conditions of Lemma~\ref{lemma:epigraphconv}.
-To see \eqref{epigraphcond1} for any sequence $x_n\to x$ in $\R^4$, we use that by Theorem \ref{thm:YntoB} the rescaled discrete web $Y^{(n)}$ and the Brownian web $B$ as $(H,F_H)$-valued random variables can be coupled so that $Y^{(n)}$ converges to $B$ almost surely in $(H,d_H)$ as $n\to\infty$.
+To see \eqref{epigraphcond1} for any sequence $x_n\to x$ in $\R^4$ we use the coupling described above.
+This coupling ensures that as $(H,F_H)$-valued random variables the rescaled discrete web $Y^{(n)}$ converges to the Brownian web $B$ almost surely in $(H,d_H)$ as $n\to\infty$.